Frequently asked questions about Azure Kubernetes Service (AKS)

 To enable this architecture, each AKS deployment spans two resource groups:

-- The second resource group, such as MC_myResourceGroup_myAKSCluster_eastus, contains all of the infrastructure resources associated with the cluster.
+- The second resource group, known as the node resource group, contains all of the infrastructure resources associated with the cluster.
 These resources include the Kubernetes node VMs, virtual networking, and storage.
 By default, the node resource group has a name like MC_myResourceGroup_myAKSCluster_eastus.
 AKS automatically deletes the node resource whenever the cluster is deleted, so it should only be used for resources which share the cluster's lifecycle.